King's Gambit: exf4

 History and Notable Players

 It arises from the King's Gambit.
-Among the most prolific practitioners on the White side are Adolf Anderssen (79 games), Heikki MJ Westerinen (65 games), Emanuel Lasker (45 games).
-On the Black side, notable exponents include Adolf Anderssen (80 games), NN (70 games), Gustav Richard Neumann (24 games).
+Among the most prolific White practitioners are Adolf Anderssen (79 games), Heikki MJ Westerinen (65 games), Emanuel Lasker (45 games).
+Black-side regulars include Adolf Anderssen (80 games), NN (70 games), Gustav Richard Neumann (24 games).

 Main Lines and Variations